IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 drive.
 And especially so if we limit the depth of pipelining to something like `k/10`.
-However, it ultimately could be that the ChainDB does the maximally deep switch while the disk read in is in-flight: the `> k` extended blocks would be the blocks from an alternate chain.
-Such a deep switch is also extremely rare: it requires a ~50% adversary or else a network partition that happens to split the active stake such that the greatest parts contain approxmiately equal stake and also also for the attacker or the partition to have just the right timing/duration.
+However, it ultimately could be that the ChainDB does the maximally deep switch while the disk read in is in-flight: the `> k` extended blocks would be the blocks from an alternate chain (this seems more feasible since it's just the arrival of the last block that would suddenly enable that switch).
+Such a deep switch is also extremely rare: it requires a ~50% adversary or else a network partition that happens to split the active stake such that the greatest parts contain approxmiately equal stake and also for the attacker or the partition to have just the right timing/duration.

 Thus pipelining will need a fallback alternative that handles `f1` not in `r1..ri`, but it will most likely only activate in dire circumstances.
 The